Skip to main content

 Viewing Edit History in the EDR Library Item

-You can audit changes to the EDR Library Item in the Activity tab of the Library Item or the Global Activity section of the Iru Endpoint Web App.
-This will show what configurations were changed, what the previous state was, and who made the change.
+You can audit changes to the EDR Library Item in the Activity tab of the Library Item or on the Activity Page.
+This shows what configurations changed, the previous state, and who made the change.

 1